 If a simple majority is not reached after a runoff vote between two (2) candidates, the cabinet member chairing the election shall cast a tie-breaking vote.

-If after a round of voting “No Confidence” has received a simple majority the election will end and the position will be left vacant.
+If after a round of voting “No Confidence” has received a simple majority, the election will end and the position will be left vacant.

 If a candidate loses an election, they are eligible, at their own discretion, for automatic nomination for any succeeding Positional Election, for up to four individual positions, unless that candidate is for any reason ineligible to hold the succeeding position.